Our Commitment to Health and Safety

-We are excited you will be living with University Student Housing!
-Our plans to return to campus, as outlined below, are based upon information available as of June 22, 2020.
-We will continue to follow and make decisions based on guidance provided by local and state health officials and the Centers for Disease Control.
-Please check this page regularly for important updates regarding your arrival.
-We look forward to seeing you soon!
+Texas Tech's plans to return to campus, as outlined below, are based upon information available as of August 24, 2020.
+Texas Tech will continue to follow and make decisions based on guidance provided by local and state health officials and the Centers for Disease Control.

 - Living on campus is an important and transformative part of the Texas Tech collegiate experience.
 Your physical safety and well-being is our top priority and we are going to do everything in our power to ensure you have the best possible experience.